NOLAN M. KAVANAGH

 by Kelly Clarkson

-Kelly Clarkson is America’s sweetheart.
-She is down-to-earth, came from nothing, and embodies the American Dream.
+I am a big Kelly Clarkson fan.
+She is down-to-earth and came from nothing.
+She embodies the American Dream.
 But most of all, she has the voice of an angel, and these are my favorite examples.

 5. Home (Marc Broussard)